kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 - Completed functionalities include:
   - Approved specification of the `VolumeSnapshotDelta` CRD and CSI GRPC services
-  - Ability to create, update, delete and retrieve `VolumeSnapshotDelta` custom resources.
+  - Ability to create, update, delete, retrieve and watch `VolumeSnapshotDelta` custom resources.
   - Validator to enforce validation criteria like missing required fields.
-  - Authorisation delegation to the Kubernetes API server via the `SubjectAccessReview` API.
+  - Authentication and authorisation delegation to the Kubernetes API server.
   - Implementation of the CSI GRPC client-side logic on the `VolumeSnapshotDelta` listener.
 - Initial e2e tests completed and enabled.